Performance of Ghanaian players abroad wrap-up: Nuamah scores against PSG, Mensah bags 12th goal of the season as Abagna, Tekpetey, Acheampong score for respective clubs

 In the USL Championship, Anderson Aseidu was in action for Hartford Athletic in their 3-1 loss to San Antonio

-Ghanaian duo Prosper Kassim and Moses Mensah were involved in Birmingham 1-0 win over Miami FC
+Ghanaian duo Prosper Kassim and Moses Mensah were involved in Birmingham's 1-0 win over Miami FC

 Jordan Ayimbilla came on as a substitute for Miami FC

-Wahab Ackwei was shown red card in Colorado Springs 1-1 draw against Indy Elven
+Wahab Ackwei was shown a red card in Colorado Springs' 1-1 draw against Indy Elven

 Solomon Asante lasted 76 minutes in the game for La Vegas Lights in their 2-1 loss to Rhode Island